russellShyvers/ItalAI/README.md

-title: "Your Post Title"
-categories:
-title: "Your Post Title"
-description: "A short summary for SEO."

 # ItalAI

 ItalAI is a Jekyll-based static site dedicated to advancing AI capabilities and sharing insights.
 This repository contains the source code and content for the ItalAI website, including: